philiplambok/reina-theme/README.md

 3. Don't forget to adjust the relative filename with your project.

 ## Documentation
-The documentation is writen based features.
+The documentation is writen based on features.

 ### Navbar
 - `navbarActive` is a js variable to check status active on navbar.